-International Day of Persons with Disabilities on December 3 is a day to help everyone become more compassionate and understanding of the challenges faced by people with disabilities.
+International Day of Persons with Disabilities on December 3 lets us focus on challenges faced by people living with disabilities.
 The day doesn’t discriminate between mental and physical disabilities, and the spirit of the day is to ensure that all people in the world have equal opportunities for work, play, health, and success.
 People with disabilities can be and very often are contributing and valued members of society, and today is all about appreciating them.

 International Day of Persons with Disabilities timeline

 Franklin D. Roosevelt becomes the first president living with a disability, and he advocates for the rights of those like him.

 The Act is passed to protect the civil rights of people living with disabilities.

 The United Nations made the decision that the year 1981 should be the International Year of Disabled Persons.

 The United Nations General Assembly declares this the year for disabled persons — with an aim towards equality.